jairohndzmos/ClassificationApproachHomelessDataset/README.md

 # Introduction

-This repository shows a training model that applying four supervised classification algorithms, using 14 features and one binary label, testing a dataset publicated in National Colombian Data Archive (ANDA)
+This repository shows a training model that applying four supervised classification algorithms, using 14 features and one binary label, testing a dataset publicated in National Colombian Data Archive '(ANDI)'

 # Dataset